On the twenty-third of this month [February], we commemorate the Holy Hieromartyr Polycarp, Bishop of Smyrna.

 Polycarp sacrificed himself for You O Word,

-Bearing much fruit in a strange manner by being bound to the fire.
+Bearing much fruit in a astonishing manner by being bound to the fire.

 On the twenty-third Polycarp was burned in the flames.